Tags are key-value pairs, for example

 - Query and chart APM data.

-Tags are useful for organizing data at a high level.
-If you want to add more fine-grained detail, like capturing user names or other high-cardinality values, custom attributes or custom events are a better solution.
+Tags are useful for organizing your data at a high level.
+If you want to add more fine-grained detail, like capturing user names or other high-cardinality values, we recommend using custom attributes or custom events.

-Tags are automatically applied to entities in some cases, from the following sources:
+Tags are automatically applied to your monitored entities in some cases, from the following sources:

 - OpenTelemetry resource attributes

 Tags from these sources can be removed or changed only by modifying the source of the tag, not via the UI or API.